 We use the three major models: the "TPS house" (Toyota Production System), the "Lean thinking" and the "Toyota Way 2001", illustrated as follows:

-We have developed a model that reconciles these three models as follows:
+We have defined a Lean manufacturing model that reconciles these three models as follows:

 - The "Continuous Improvement" principle of the "Toyota Way 2001" model replaces the "Seek perfection" principle of "Lean thinking"; because they are very similar